fgorina/Our_CarND_Capstone/notes.md

 ```bash
 Check whether your GraphDef-interpreting binary is up to date with your GraphDef-generating binary.
 ```
-The model needs to be exported from a TF 1.3 installation.
+The model needs to be exported to a TF 1.3 installation.

 The [object_detection](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) models were installed.